 Eisgrubweg – near St. Stephen's (church with Chagall windows)

-Kronberger Hof (EU key required) (near State Theatre)
+Kronberger Hof (EU key required) (near the State Theatre)

 Badergasse 1 A (old city centre, near Frankfurter Hof)